koji0701/todoist-mcp-server/README.md

 # Todoist MCP Server

-A [Model Context Protocol (MCP) server] (https://modelcontextprotocol.io/introduction) for interacting with Todoist.
+A [Model Context Protocol (MCP) server](https://modelcontextprotocol.io/introduction) for interacting with Todoist.
 This server allows you to manage your Todoist tasks using natural language commands through an MCP-compatible client.
 This server is built using `fastmcp` and the `todoist-api-python` library.
 ## About The Project

 You can run this server locally, and an MCP-compatible client (like Claude desktop) can then call its tools to perform actions in your Todoist.
-Check the project out on [Smithery] (https://smithery.ai/server/@koji0701/todoist-mcp-server).
+Check the project out on [Smithery](https://smithery.ai/server/@koji0701/todoist-mcp-server).

 Key functionalities include:
 - Creating, reading, updating, and deleting tasks, projects, sections, labels, and comments.